 An NSA MAY manipulate existing security attributes before sending on to a child NSA if the NSA has specific context information permitting this non-transparent manipulation.

 An NSA MAY delete security attributes before sending on to a child NSA if the NSA has specific context information requiring the removal of a specific attribute.
-Any deletion must be done with specific knowledge that the removed security attributes are not required by any other NSA within the Service Domain that will participate in that specific NSA message workflow.
+Any deletion must be done with specific knowledge that the removed security attributes are not required by any other NSA within the Service Plane that will participate in that specific NSA message workflow.

 The context where a specific security attribute is to be evaluated is indicated by the sessionSecurityAttr element value itself.
 In this document we define two types of security elements: